-2017 PROGRAM RESOURCES
+2018 PROGRAM RESOURCES

-King Conservation District works with King County, WSU Cooperative Extension and other partners to continue implementing a program that promotes forest health on private lands through workshops, one-on-one education, and technical and financial incentives to plan and implement best management practices.
-We will build on existing programs and utilize other available resources when available.
+King Conservation District works with King County, WSU Cooperative Extension and other partners to continue implementing a program that promotes forest health on private lands through workshops, one-on-one education, and technical assistance and financial incentives to plan and implement best management practices.
 Program resources needed are shown below.